Trickle-Down Taxation

 And Now You LIKE

-- The Defense of Liberty
+- The Inconvenience of Too Much Liberty

 Other Things You Need to Know